faykarr/sip-prakerin/README.md

 ## Installation

-Go to project destination & run `composer install` in terminal to start this project.
+Go to project destination & run `composer install` in terminal to start this project. <br>
+Note : `The migration is currently error!, do the importing SQL in database instead of migration.`

 ## Setup